Extreme-Launcher-Net/ExtremeLauncher/nix/README.md

   inputs = {
     nixpkgs.url = "github:NixOS/nixpkgs/nixos-unstable";

-    prismlauncher = {
+    extremelauncher = {
-      url = "github:PrismLauncher/PrismLauncher";
+      url = "github:ExtremeLauncher/ExtremeLauncher";

-      # Optional: Override the nixpkgs input of prismlauncher to use the same revision as the rest of your flake
+      # Optional: Override the nixpkgs input of extremelauncher to use the same revision as the rest of your flake
       # Note that this may break the reproducibility mentioned above, and you might not be able to access the binary cache
       #
       # inputs.nixpkgs.follows = "nixpkgs";